 Being vines, kiwifruit grow best on a sturdy trellis or pergola.
 This gets the vines and fruit off the ground, provides excellent sun exposure, and ensures good air circulation.
 Kiwifruit vines tends to be weak, so the trellising also protects the vines from breakage.
 Kiwifruit grows best where it is protected from heavy winds.
 Vines need good drainage, but the soil must be kept moist at all times.
 This is a good time to put that drip irrigation system to work!
 Kiwis should be planted 15 to 20 feet apart, with one exception: plant one male and one female in the same hole.

 Kiwifruit is borne on all the canes, but production is at its peak in the first year or two.
 Vines should be pruned off in their third year.
 One way to make this job easy it to create a three-color system of ribbons or ties.
 Every year, simply look for a specific color and remove those vines.
 When you’re done pruning, use those ribbons on the current year’s growth.
 Kiwi vines should be fed a high-nitrogen fertilizer, once in spring and again in early summer, to give them the nutrients they need to produce all those leaves and delicious fruit.
 You may need to provide frost protection in winter, depending on your location and the vine cultivar.

 Kiwifruit pests and diseases

-Kiwi takes several years to produce fruit.
+Kiwi fruit vines take several years to produce fruit.
 But it’s worth the wait!

 Creating a garden plan